• Skip to primary navigation

 Your readers will sympathize with a good guy getting beaten to a pulp, but they’ll empathize when he’s doing it to protect his loved ones.

-So, even though they should already know that character’s motivation, make sure to thoroughly infuse it into your fight scene.
+So, even though they should already know that character’s motivation, make sure to infuse it thoroughly into your fight scene.

 Don’t spend too much time on inner monologues, which can detach the reader from the action.
 Focus on the jagged, instinctive thoughts of an adrenaline-filled fighter, whose reasoning may not be entirely logical.